Stop the World (Riddlin' Kids album)

-Stop the World is the second and last album from the Austin, Texas-based punk rock band Riddlin' Kids.
-It was released on October 19, 2004, under the Sony label.
+Stop the World is the second and final album from the Austin, Texas-based pop-punk band Riddlin' Kids.
+It was released on October 19, 2004, under Columbia Records.
 The release of this album was the last output from the Riddlin' Kids.
 The band stopped touring less than a year after the album's release.
 The song Stop The World was used in the video game MX vs. ATV Unleashed.